trustyuri/trustyuri-java/README.md

 Build
 -----

+Assuming that you have Maven installed, you can build this package as follows.
+First compile and install nanopub-java (this package is not yet in a Maven repository):

+    $ git clone git@github.com:Nanopublication/nanopub-java.git
+    $ cd nanopub-java
+    $ mvn install

-To build this package, simply run the script `build.sh` (requires Maven):
+Then you can run the script `build.sh` of this package:

     $ scripts/build.sh